Alluxio/alluxio/docs/en/operation/StressBench.md

     <tr>
         <td>read-same-file</td>
         <td>false</td>
         <td>If true, all threads read from the same file.
-Otherwise, each thread reads "
-          + "from its own file.</td>
+Otherwise, each thread reads from its own file.</td>
     </tr>
     <tr>
         <td>read-random</td>